15 Best Things to Do on Oʻahu’s North Shore

 11. Seven Brothers Burgers

-With locations spread across the North Shore, Seven Brothers Burgers is a local favorite for specialty burgers, fries, and shake!
+Seven Brothers Burgers is a locally owned, family favorite on the North Shore of Oʻahu known for their specialty burgers, fries, and amazing shakes!

-They have four North Shore locations: one in Lāʻie, Kahuku, Shark’s Cove, and in Haleʻiwa.
+They have four North Shore locations, including Lāʻie, Kahuku, Shark’s Cove, and Haleʻiwa.

-Personally, I like to go to Seven Brothers in Lāʻie after a long day hike, such as Kōloa Gulch, but be aware that Seven Brothers is closed on Sundays.
+All that to say, I personally like to visit Seven Brothers in Lāʻie or Haleʻiwa after a long day hike, such as Kōloa Gulch or the Kaunala Trail, but if you’re visiting on a weekend, be aware that Seven Brothers is closed on Sundays.

 Yelp: Seven Brothers